Keyfactor/f5-bigiq-rest-orchestrator/README.md

 ## Use Cases

-The F5 Big IQ Orchestrator supports the following capabilities for SSL certificates:
+The F5 Big IQ Orchestrator Extension supports the following capabilities for SSL certificates:

 - Inventory
 - Management (Add and Remove)